 Dentists warn against overuse of whitening toothpastes for the same reason.
 But, whereas traditional whitening toothpastes rely on brushing to be effective, charcoal pastes can “pull” some stains from the surface without brushing.

-If you're worried about charcoal damaging your tooth enamel, you can always just apply a paste to your teeth and leave it for a few minutes.
-Then rinse, and brush as normal with your regular toothpaste if you like.
-Alternatively, use a charcoal paste to brush just a few times a week.
+If you're worried about charcoal teeth whitening damaging your tooth enamel, you can always just apply a paste to your teeth and leave it for a few minutes.
+Then rinse thouroughly, and brush as normal with your regular toothpaste if you like.
+Minimize damage by only doing this once a week.

 If you notice your gums becoming sore, switch back to your normal toothpaste for a while until they have recovered.
-Then you can resume brushing with charcoal – but perhaps do it less often.
+Then you can resume applying charcoal – but perhaps do it less often.

-Charcoal toothpaste generally doesn't contain added fluoride.
+Charcoal toothpaste generally doesn't contain added fluoride (check out our best charcoal toothpaste guide for more info).
 Some people see this as a benefit as they want to avoid additives.
 But in actual fact, fluoride is added to most commercial toothpastes because it is effective at strengthening teeth and fighting decay.
-This is another good reason to alternate your charcoal toothpaste with a regular one.

 It's not safe to inhale the powder, so do be careful when you use it at home.

-We've already established that you can’t just pick up a bag of charcoal from your local petrol station and start rubbing it on your teeth.
+We've already established that whitening teeth with charcoal doesn't mean you can just pick up a bag of charcoal from your local gas station and start rubbing it on your teeth.
 You can buy medically safe activated charcoal in several different forms from health food shops and online.